The bounded Borel class and complex representations of 3-manifold groups: Maximality properties of the cocycle

 \section{Maximality properties of the cocycle}

-In this section we characterize the configuration of $4$-tuples of flags on which $B_n$ is maximal.
+The main result of this section is Theorem~\ref{thm: max iff image of reg}, in which we characterize the configuration of $4$-tuples of flags on which $B_n$ is maximal.
 This configuration is related to the Veronese embedding to which we now turn.
-The irreducible representation $\pi_n:\mathrm{PSL}(2,\C)\rightarrow \mathrm{PSL}(n,\C)$ induces a $\pi_n$-equivariant boundary map
+The irreducible representation $\pi_n:\mathrm{PSL}(2,\mathbb{C})\rightarrow \mathrm{PSL}(n,\mathbb{C})$ induces a $\pi_n$-equivariant boundary map

 also known as the Veronese embedding.
-It is defined as follows: $\varphi_n\left(\left[ \right]\right)$ is the complete flag with $(n-1)$-dimensional space with basis where $\left[ \right]$ are homogeneous coordinates on $\Pp(\C^2)$.
+It is defined as follows: $\varphi_n\left(\left[ \right]\right)$ is the complete flag with $(n-1)$-dimensional space with basis where $\left[ \right]$ are homogeneous coordinates on $\mathbb{P}(\mathbb{C}^2)$.
 The lower dimensional spaces are then obtained inductively with basis $v_{i}^{'}=xv_{i}+yv_{i+1}$, for $i=1,...,k-1$, where $\{v_{1},...,v_{k}\}$ is the basis of the $k$-dimensional space.
 More precisely, the basis of the $(n-2)$-dimensional space is

 The $(n-i)$-dimensional space has as basis the vectors

 for $k=0,\dots,n-i-1$.
 We give another useful description of this complete flag.
 For $i=1,\dots,n-1$, set